zverok/lastic/README.md

 **Caution!**
 * We use ElasticSearch for a limited set of tasks.
 This design works for them.
 Maybe for yours it will not at all.
 * Lastic is in early stages of development and it is definitely NOT feature- complete, though targeting it.

+## Usage

 ## Roadmap